Language Development In Children and How You Can Support It

 - Model the right pronunciation and sentence structure.

-- Make appropriate signs or actions that helps them to understand the meaning of your words.
+- Make appropriate signs or actions that help them to understand the meaning of your words.

 - Offer enough opportunities for them to respond to you.